xiix0/scam/README.md

-Your business will go through a period of considerable expansion.
+You will be honored for contributing your time and skill to a worthy cause.